SHIVAMAMBAH/DSA/Chapter 01/Explanation.md

 An ADT consists of two parts:<br>
 (1) **Declaration of Data**<br>
 (2) **Declaration of operations**<br><br>
-Commonly used ADTs include: Linked list, Stacks, Queues, Priority Queues, Binary Trees, Dictionaries, Disjoint sets [Union and FInd], Hash Table, Grpahs, and many more.
+Commonly used ADTs include: Linked list, Stacks, Queues, Priority Queues, Binary Trees, Dictionaries, Disjoint sets [Union and FInd], Hash Table, Grpahs, and many more.<br><br>
+While defining the ADTs do not worry about the implementation details.
+They come into the picture only when we want to use them.
+Different kinds of ADTs are suited to different kinds of applications and some are highly specialized to specific tasks.<br>